sakibahammed/Just-an-Ordinary-project/README.md

     console.log("End");

     check on this link for more :
     https://developer.mozilla.org/en-US/docs/Web/API/setTimeout

 # Set interval and clear interval :

     Setinterval execute a function repeatedly at a specified interval (in millisecond) .
 This function allows to run a particular block of code at regular intervals.

     ==> how the heck setInterval works ;

     let intervalId = setInterval(callBackfunction, intervalinMillisecond);

     callBackFunction is the function that execute repeatedly.

     Stopping the interval.. ==> clearInterval()

     - Use setInterval to execute a function at regular intervals
     - Pass the function you want to execute as the first argument and the interval in milliseconds as the second argument.

     - Use clearInterval to stop the interval when needed.

+# Call Back in Asynchronous function :

+    - A call back function is a part of code that is called when an asynchronous operation like fetching data or saving file is finished. this allow the program to do other things while waiting for the main task to finish.

+    In easy way : suppose ,  you are baking cookies with your family.
+You're mixing ingredients in a bowl, and you put the cookies in the oven to bake.
+While the cookies are baking, you go and play outside.

+    Now, your parent tells you, "When the cookies are done baking, I will call you back inside."
+This is like a callback function!